 168 McMaster Dr.

 I grew up in Montreal where I studied theatre at John Abbott College.
-Later I completed a Master of Communications at the University of Leicester.
+Later I completed a Master of Arts in Mass Communications at the University of Leicester.

 Working as Senior Interactive Media Developer with America Online I partnered with major brands, including RBC Royal Bank and Warner Brothers, to create online marketing campaigns, including the interactive marketing for “Lord of the Rings: The Fellowship of the Ring.”